Heather Streets-Salter, PhD

 HIST 2301.
 The History Seminar.
 4 Hours.

 Introduces history majors to advanced techniques of historical practice in research and writing.
 Offers students an opportunity to conduct original research and write an original research paper.
 Seminar themes vary; students should check with the Department of History for a list of each year’s seminar offerings.
 May be repeated without limit.

 Covers learning and practicing methods and conventions of historical writing for publication.
 Adjuncted to a Seminar in History, which fulfills the Advanced Writing in the Disciplines requirement.

 HIST 2303.
 Gender and Reproductive Justice.
 4 Hours.

 Introduces the social, legal, and economic barriers to accessing reproductive healthcare domestically and internationally.
 Draws on various theoretical and analytic tools including critical race theory, critical legal theory, sociology of science, human rights, feminist theory, and a range of public health methods.
 Access to reproductive health services, including abortion, is one of the most contested political, social, cultural, and religious issues today.
 Covers domestic, regional, and international legal and regulatory frameworks on sexual reproductive health.
-Cross-listed with SOCL 2302 and WMNS 2303.
+HIST 2303, SOCL 2303, and WMNS 2303 are cross-listed.

 HIST 2304.
 Topics in History.
 4 Hours.

 Covers special topics in history, selected by the instructor.
-See www.northeastern.edu/history/undergraduate/topics-courses/ for descriptions of material covered in individual class sections.
+May be repeated up to three times.